filiplajszczak/awesome-haunt-page/readme.md

 ### [Awesome Haunt](https://awesome.haunt.page/)

-#### Collection of sites made with [Haunt](https://dthompson.us/projects/haunt.html)
+#### Collection of sites made with and stuff about [Haunt](https://dthompson.us/projects/haunt.html)

 Following was created as a list of resources collected to learn Haunt by example.

-It was deployed as a site in the process of dogfooding and expanded to include more sites created with Haunt.
+It was deployed as a site in the process of dogfooding and later expanded to include more sites created with Haunt and other resources about it.

+Here is the list of interesting sites made with Haunt that I found so far:

 * **[David Thompson](https://dthompson.us/)**
   \[[source](https://git.dthompson.us/blog.git/)\] - Creator of Haunt